sp0451/SwiftUIDemo/README.md

-some SwiftUI Demos to learn SwiftUI
+Some SwiftUI Demos to learn SwiftUI